justsml/dans-blog/content/posts/2018-11-15--you-may-not-need-axios/index.md

 "What about NodeJS and the poor IE people?!?"

-Fear not, the fractional % of IE9-10 users [can be polyfilled](https://github.com/github/fetch#browser-support) with the `github/fetch` package (maintained by some awesome GitHub devs).
+Fear not, the fractional % of IE9-10 users [can be polyfilled](https://github.com/github/fetch#browser-support) with the `github/fetch` package (maintained by some awesome team at GitHub).
 It's possible to go as far back as [IE8](https://github.com/camsong/fetch-ie8) - _Your mileage may vary_.

 NodeJS can take advantage of the the `fetch` API with the [`node-fetch`](https://www.npmjs.com/package/node-fetch) package: